EmilyMayGrout/coatithon_code/code_review/pranav-code-review.md

 - Same concerns as the argument above, about default argument values.
 Not a bug precisely, but a likely source of potential bugs.

+I looked at all calls of the above function, and everything seems safe.
+It would be a good idea to get rid of the default values, however, to make the code futureproof.

 ### get_subgroup_data(...)

 - I want to raise a concern about the NaN policy espoused here.
 The